 Pots and soil: Although you can start seeds in any container with good drainage and sterile "potting soil," it's a good idea to start with a multi-cell tray that's designed for seed starting.
 "We use the GrowEase system and have had almost 100 percent germination," Valerie says.
 "Of 200 seeds, only two failed to germinate.
 For potting soil, use a sterile mix, such as Seed Starting Mix.

 Light: Your seedlings will need light — lots of it.
 You can get pretty good results in a south-facing window, but it's easier to ensure ideal growing conditions by growing the seedlings under lights.

-Fertilizer: Choose a water-soluble plant food, such as Easy Grow.
+Fertilizer: Choose a water-soluble plant food, such as Plant Health Care for Seedlings/Houseplants.

 Fill your pots or planting cells with moistened potting soil.
 The ideal size is about 2-3".
 Eventually, you will have to "pot up" your seedlings.
 In other words, you will transplant them to a larger pot once they have about three sets of leaves and the roots have filled the starter pot.
 Although it might seem wise to start with a larger pot, it's not.
 Seedlings seem to do better in close quarters.

 Place one tiny seed in each pot and cover with a thin layer of moistened soil — just enough to cover the seed.
 Cover the pots with a piece of plastic wrap or — if you're using a seed-starter — put the clear cover on top.